thex3family/thex3family-website/public/content/privacy-policy/index.md

 <MatomoOptOut />

-**3.4 Opening an account for the Ethereum Web Forum**
+**3.4 Opening an account for the Co-x3 Family Community**

-To access our forums at <https://forum.ethereum.org/> you must set up an account and provide us with your username, e-mail address, skype name, and password.
+To access our community at <https://our.x3.family/> you must set up an account and provide us with your name, e-mail address, and password.

 The collected data, which you have voluntarily provided, is used for the purpose of providing your password-protected access to your base data we have stored.
 The legal basis for processing the data for this purpose lies in the consent you have provided in accordance with Art.
 6 Par.
 1 lit. a GDPR.

 **3.5 Contact possibility via the Websites**

-You may contact us via our Websites’ contact page or by e-mail to the following e-mail address: <support@ethereum.org>.
+You may contact us via our Websites’ contact page or by e-mail to the following e-mail address: <support@co-x3.com>.
 For this, we require the following information: Name, Subject, E-Mail address, message.

 We use this data, which you may give voluntarily, only in order to answer your contact question or to reply to your e-mail in the best possible manner.
 Therefore, the processing of this data is in our legitimate interest in accordance with Art.
 6 Par.
 1 lit. f GDPR and you have provided consent in accordance with Art.
 6 Par.
 1 lit. a GDPR.